-The IB DP Computer Science course is an ideal continuation (but it is not essential to have studied it before) for learners taking IGCSE Computer Science.
+The IB DP Computer Science course is an ideal continuation for learners taking IGCSE Computer Science although previous study is not required.
 It is also a fantastic course for anyone interested in computational thinking, with large amounts of hands-on practical programming, wrapped up in learning problem-solving approaches to developing algorithms.